This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Grapes grow on grapevines with the species name Vitis vinifera and belong to the family called Vitacea.

 This family comprises about 60 inter-fertile wild Vitis species found throughout Asia, North America and Europe.
-They grow best in subtropical, Mediterranean and continental–temperate climatic conditions.
+These species grow best in subtropical, Mediterranean and continental-temperate climatic conditions.

 Considered a part of the berry family, you can find some grapes with edible seeds, while others are seedless.
 Similar to blueberries, grapes are often covered by a protective, whitish bloom.